 Merida: Two words: Hot.
 Mess.
 This mom comes in with one child in one arm, one hanging upside down in the other, two behind her that she’s lost complete view of, and another one she forgot at home.
 Her coffee cup has been on the roof of her car since yesterday morning, and she was happy enough to have found some high chair crumbs to snack on before starting her day (and I’m pretty sure I just saw a grape fall from her hair).
 She is as sweet as can be if you can understand what she is asking you, and you have no idea how she does it all.

 To ALL of you moms out there: Happy back-to-school!
 You’re all amazing no matter how you keep it together.

 About Eileen Turay

-Eileen has her Masters of Science in Counseling with a school specialization, she worked with children with Autism for a few years using ABA (applied behavior analysis), and she has taught at both preschool and elementary levels.
-(She’s even put in quite a few years waiting tables…don’t knock it till you try it 😉 She is currently working as a School Counselor at an Elementary School and is loving everyday.
-Eileen is from a big family, making leadership naturally forced on her as a necessary skill, being the oldest of five kids and second oldest of 22 cousins.
-Follow her blog at Liv & Leen.
+Eileen has her Masters of Science in Counseling with a school specialization, she has worked with children with Autism for a few years using ABA (applied behavior analysis), and she has taught at both preschool and elementary levels.
+(She’s even put in quite a few years waiting tables…don’t knock it till you try it 😉 She is from a big family, making leadership naturally forced on her as a necessary skill being the oldest of five kids and second oldest of 22 cousins.
+Find her work at Liv&Leen.